Zio-n/pau_maintenance/README.md

 ## Overview

 The PAU Maintenance System is a web application designed to manage maintenance tasks efficiently.
 This system allows users to create, assign, and track maintenance jobs within an organization.
+It allows the user to see their shifts.
 It also supports user roles and permissions, feedback collection, and email notifications for task updates.

 ## Table of Contents